symfony/symfony-docs/notifier.rst

     The ``firebase://USERNAME:PASSWORD@default`` DSN was deprecated in Symfony 8.2, as the legacy Firebase API it relies on has been shut down.

+    The `LINE Notify`_ integration is deprecated since Symfony 8.2, as the LINE Notify service has been shut down.
+Use the `LINE Bot`_ integration instead.

 .. warning::

     By default, if you have the :doc:`Messenger component </messenger>` installed,